tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 ###Bug Background

 *Bug #54784*:
-The bug description and test scenario have been provided as stated below: �User cannot use the right-click menu fully with keyboard navigation.
+The bug description and test scenario have been provided as stated below: User cannot use the right-click menu fully with keyboard navigation.
     Launch JMeter
     Select a Thread Group
     Press Shift+F10